agnoster/node-uberblic/README.md

 [Uberblic] is a platform to connect the entity graph across the web and make it available through a simple API.

-This package exposes it in node, and will rock your face off.
+This package exposes it in [node], and will rock your face off.

 Example: